-LITTLE MAC SKI HILL & MOUNTAIN BIKE TRAILS
+▲ LITTLE MAC SKI HILL & MOUNTAIN BIKE TRAILS

-Little Mac Ski Hill is located on Laurier Avenue within walking distance from town.
-This beginner hill features a separate tobogganing slope that's fun for all ages.
+Little Mac Ski Hill, on Laurier Avenue near town, features a beginner slope and tobogganing area.
+A new gazebo with a fire pit, seating, and shelter offers space to gather and celebrate.
 Pick up your lift ticket at the Recreation Centre's front desk.
-In summer, cruise down the adjoining mountain bike trails that connect to the beach and trails of Morfee Lake.
+In summer, enjoy bike trails connecting the hill to Morfee Lake's beaches and trails.